 OSINT sources and OSINT tools can also accelerate the process by aggregating information about a person based on their name.

-Finally, you could also monitor news reports from reputable sources in order to keep an eye on the latest political or judiciary appointments.
+Finally, you could also monitor news reports from reputable sources to monitor the latest political or judiciary appointments.

 Manual PEP Checks With an AML Solution

-You still need to confirm the information manually to ensure you are indeed checking the identity of the right person.
+However, this can be challenging since names are not unique identifiers.
+You still need to confirm the information manually to ensure you are verifying the correct identity.

 Fully Automated PEP Checks